davar-playgrounds/vagrant-oracle-cloud-insfrastructure/MySQL_Support_Exercise/Responses.md

 							```

 						1. If you are using replication, stop it.
-						1. Start mysqld if it's not already running.
+						1. Start MySQL Server if it's not already running.

 							```
 							shell> sudo systemctl stop mysqld